4GeeksAcademy/python-beginner-programming-exercises/exercises/00-Welcome/README.md

 intro: "https://www.youtube.com/watch?v=amyDNhZwGJQ"
 ---

-# Welcome to Python Beginner Course!
+# Welcome to the Python Beginner Course!

 We are very excited to have you here! 🎉 😂